Cadair/xmpp_chat/README.md

 * Provide integration with GitHub, Travis and other services.
 * Provide a bridge to the IRC channel.
 * Provide a web interface to the chat service.
-* Provide high-quality Android and iOS apps.
+* Provide Android and iOS apps.

-XMPP with an IRC bridge and the kaiwa web interface have been chosen to provide this setup.
+XMPP with an IRC bridge and the kaiwa web interface can provide this setup using existing tools and clients.

 1. [Prosody Server](http://prosody.im/).
 2. [biboumi](http://biboumi.louiz.org/) IRC Bridge.